-In 2018, we are ramping up our incredibly effective mobilizing strategies to engage millennials and get them to the polls.
-We remain focused on New York’s youngest voters, have already quintupled our outreach efforts this year, and are proud of the tremendous impact we’ve had so far:
+In 2018, we ramped up our incredibly effective mobilizing strategies to engage millennials and get them to the polls.
+During the 2018 election cycle, we:

-- Engaged more than 100 volunteers, who were trained and provided with in-person volunteer opportunities, such as voter registration, canvassing, phone banking and candidate outreach.
+- Engaged more than 300 volunteers, who were trained and provided with in-person volunteer opportunities, such as voter registration, text banking and candidate outreach.

-- 400+ New Yorkers signed up to receive election-related reminders via text message.
+- Nearly 450+ New Yorkers signed up to receive election-related reminders via text message.